Featured Snippet Churn Documented: What it Means for Your SEO Strategy | SEO

 A Moz Top 10 Post

-If you’re in the search industry, you’ve likely noticed snippets where the site used as the source of the information changes over time.
+If you’re in the search industry, you’ve likely noticed featured snippets where the site used as the source of the information changes over time.
 It’s clear that Google is going through some type of optimization process designed to improve the overall results.
 In our latest study, we examine the general stability of Google’s featured results.

 To measure just how active Google’s testing may be, we took 4,999 queries that we’ve seen provide a featured snippet in the past.
 We checked these for 124 consecutive days using STAT Analytics to see how often they changed over time.
 A change could include showing a knowledge graph instead of a featured snippet, showing neither, or swapping out the source site.